YAMAHA SCOOTERS

 1982

-The 50cc Salient (CA50) pictured at left and 80cc Beluga (CV80) (Shown at right in white) became the first modern scooters to be sold in North American when they hit the market in Canada for 1982, one year before Honda arrived in North America with their Aero 50 and Aero 80 scooters.
+The 50cc Salient (CA50) and 80cc Beluga (CV80, above in white) became the first modern scooters to be sold in North American when they hit the market in Canada for 1982, one year before Honda arrived in North America with their Aero 50 and Aero 80 scooters.
 These scooters were designed to be the next generation of scooter with their dent resistant plastic body panels, CVT transmissions and oil injection.
 These features made these scooters easy to operate for a wider appeal.

 MODELS: Salient (Canada only), Beluga (Canada only)